Dale Howard has been practicing psychiatry in Tacoma for over 30 years. He is chief of mental health at

 George Jackson, M.D.

-Dr. Jackson is board certified in psychiatry and performed his training at Duke University.
-He has been with Rainier Associates for seven years and has a clinical practice that spans the breadth of general psychiatry including adolescence and adults.
-Dr. Jackson's psychiatry practice includes medication management, psychotherapy or a combination of both.
-Dr. Jackson is also a clinical staff member at the St. Joseph and St. Francis Hospital inpatient psychiatry units.
+Dr. Jackson has been working at Rainier Associates since 2001.
+He is board certified in psychiatry and completed residency training at Duke University.
+Dr. Jackson's clinical practice spans the breadth of general psychiatry, including medication management and psychotherapy or a combination of both.
+Additionally, he treats people ranging in age from early adolescence to geriatrics.
+Dr. Jackson is also on the clinical staff at the St. Joseph Mental Health Unit.

 Catherine Mulhall, M.S.W.